vinod120/dhwani-ris-backend/README.md

 4. In these states user can select District and then add children details.

-5. User(admin) can add the State, and Distrct also.
+5. User(admin) can add the State, and Distrct  childrens.

 6. Every user can see the details about other district and, states, childrens data.